 Quiet ambient music is versatile.
-It may offer a space for reflection, express cybernetic spirituality, or get played in hospitals.
-Its nature can be cinematic or resemble a landscape.
-And the production process might take place on the premises of a scientific development company or in the home studio utilizing huge quantities of graph paper.
+It can provide space for reflection, express cybernetic spirituality, or be played in hospitals.
+Its character can be cinematic or resemble a landscape.
+And the production process can take place on the premises of a scientific development company or in a home studio using large quantities of graph paper.

 61 minutes of quiet sounds with Anthony Manning, Inoyama Land, Joanna Brouk, Laurie Spiegel and others.